You’re almost there mama! Keep it up!

 If you plan to deliver at a hospital, make sure you remember to pre-register for your childbirth.
 For some hospitals, it is required and for others, it can be an option.

-Pre-Registering helps you by avoiding the registration process when you arrive at the hospital for labor and delivery.
-Unfortunately, if you don’t pre-register, there’s a chance that you may have to wait at the front desk until you complete your registration while you’re in labor pain.
+Pre-registering helps you avoid the registration process when you arrive at the hospital for labor and delivery.
+Unfortunately, if you don’t pre-register, there’s a chance that you may have to wait at check-in until all your information has been registered.

 You may pre-register online through your hospital’s website.
 Make sure you have your contact information, driver’s license, and health insurance information ready.